kiranuppi/DevOps-Course-Starter/README.md

  * Debugger PIN: 226-556-590
 ```

+## Tests

+### Unit and Integration Tests
+You can run both unit and integration tests suites using pytest.
+Run this from the root directory:

+`$ poetry run pytest tests`

+### End to End Tests
+You can run End to End tests suites using pytest.
+Check following dependencies are met:
+* Firefox is installed on your system
+* [`geckodriver`](https://github.com/mozilla/geckodriver/releases) is available ideally in the system/path or at least in the project folder.

+Run this from the root directory:

+    `$ poetry run pytest tests/tests_e2e`

 ## Running the App in a VM
  run vagrant up
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.